arunimaCh29/SpeechLLMs-robustness/README.md

 The central goal of this project is to investigate how Speech LLMs handle noisy question-answering tasks, and whether parameter-efficient fine-tuning methods can improve robustness.
 Specifically, we study quantized low-rank adaptation (QLoRA) improve robustness to noisy input more effectively than training solely on augmented noisy data.
 Understanding this trade-off is crucial for developing efficient training strategies that are scalable and deployable under realistic compute constraints.

+`training.ipynb` has the training for the fine-tune model.
+To get the dataset downloaded use; `dataset_download.ipynb`.

 To obtain clean and noisy samples run:

 `clean_vs_noise_data.ipynb`

-To run the base model for inference use:
+To run the base model and fine-tune for inference use:

 `inference.ipynb`